 7. The deadliest

-The deadliest tornado was known as the ‘Tri-State tornado on 18th March 1925, which killed 695 people.
-This tornado al travelled the furthest distance.
+The ‘Tri-State Tornado' on 18 March 1925 is known as the deadliest, killing 695 people.
+This tornado also travelled the furthest distance.

 8. The strongest wind speed

 It is impossible to know the exact strongest wind speed as they are only directly recorded in weaker tornados before weather instruments are destroyed.
 Doppler radars can give some remotely sensed wind speeds although these are not always accurate.
-Despite this on 3rd May 1999 one was measured to reach 302mph the highest winds ever found on the earth’s surface.
+Despite this, on 3 May 1999, a tornado in Oklahoma was measured to reach 302 mph, the highest winds ever found on the Earth’s surface.
 The most violent tornadoes have never been captured.